-TABLE 7-43Dynamic Tags, DT\POSFLAG\1
+TABLE 7-46 Dynamic Tags, DT POSFLAG 1

-Name Value Meaning DF_P1_LAZYLOAD 0x1 The following object is to be lazily loaded DT_P1_GROUPPERM 0x2 The following object is to be loaded with groupperms
+Name Value Meaning DF_P1_LAZYLOAD 0x1 The following object is to be lazily loaded DF_P1_GROUPPERM 0x2 The following object is to be loaded with group permissions

-DF\P1\LAZYLOAD
+DF P1 LAZYLOAD

 The following DT\\ entry identifies an object to be loaded.
 The loading of this object is to be delayed until a symbol binding identified by a Syminfo table entry specifically references this object.
+This state is recorded in the object using the link-editors' -z lazyload option.

-DF\P1\GROUPPERM
+DF P1 GROUPPERM

-The following $DT$ entry identifies an object to be loaded.
-The symbols in this object are not available for general symbol resolution, instead they are only available to the object(s) which caused it to be loaded.
+The following DT\\ entry identifies an object to be loaded.
+The symbols in this object are not available for general symbol resolution, instead they are only available to the object(s) that caused it to be loaded.
+This state is recorded in the object using the link-editors' -z groupperm option.

-The following dynamic feature flags are presently available:
+The dynamic feature flags that are presently available are shown in the following table.

-TABLE 7-44 Dynamic Feature Flags, DT\FEATURE
+TABLE 7-47 Dynamic Feature Flags, DT\FEATURE\1